 - (3) A logical layout for the plant should be developed, dividing the plant into zones based on predicted dose rates and contamination levels (see para.
 6.73 of SSR-2 (Rev. 1)), access requirements and specific issues such as the need to separate safety trains8.
 The dose rates may be calculated using the source terms that form the basis for the radiation protection aspects of design (see Annex I), or they may be based on operating experience from similar plants, provided that any differences in the design and operating parameters are not significant.
 The zoning should be consistent with national legislation and regulatory requirements.
 It may be adequate to use the same zones that will be used when the plant is operating, but a more specific definition of the zones is often necessary for design purposes (see the examples given in Annex II). - (4) The maintenance programme and operational tasks should be defined, preferably on the basis of well established concepts.
-The number of staff for each task should be based only on the operational and security requirements and should not be artificially increased, to comply with the regulatory requirements or the -dose constraints.
-For tasks for which doses are predicted to be relatively minor, the work can be expressed generically in terms of the number of personhours that will be spent in each radiation zone.
+The number of staff for each task should be based only on the operational and security requirements and should not be artificially increased, to comply with the regulatory requirements or the dose constraints.
+For tasks for which doses are predicted to be relatively minor, the work can be expressed generically in terms of the number of person-hours that will be spent in each radiation zone.
 The type of worker who will perform each task should also be identified, for example maintenance personnel, in-service inspection personnel, technical support personnel (e.g. scaffolders, insulation workers), decontamination staff and radiation protection officers. - (5) Collective doses and individual doses should be evaluated by combining the results of steps 3 and 4.
 The use of a database on occupational exposure is recommended.
-Maximum use should be made of relevant operating experience, where available, particularly for work that is difficult to predict such as unplanned maintenance. - (6) The proposed procedure is shown in the schematic flow chart of the factors that determine individual and collective doses in Fig. 3.
+Maximum use should be made of relevant operating experience, where available, particularly for work that is difficult to predict such as unplanned maintenance. - (6) The proposed procedure is shown in Fig. 3, which presents a schematic flow chart of the factors that determine individual and collective doses.
 This procedure should be repeated at each significant stage of the design, and the level of detail should increase as the design is developed.
-At each stage, the doses that are evaluated should be compared with the design targets for each type of work.
-The factors that determine individual and collective doses are shown in Fig. 3.
-At each step in Fig. 3 involving design options, optimization studies should be performed.
-This is particularly important in cases for which it is predicted that the design targets will be exceeded.